-To determine the top 10 auto insurance companies, editors compiled survey results and then ranked the companies based on the survey, third-party data and rate information.
-In some instances, we did not have an insurer’s rate information and could not rank it, so Liberty Mutual, Safeco and USAA are not included below.
+To determine the best auto insurance companies, editors compiled survey results and then ranked the companies based on the survey, third-party data and rate information.
+In some instances, we did not have an insurer’s rate information and could not rank it, so Liberty Mutual, Safeco and USAA are omitted below.

-State Farm is the largest national auto insurance company in the U.S. State Farm scores well in various categories, including average premium, discounts, customer satisfaction and trustworthiness.
-Beyond auto, you can insure your home, apartment, boat, motorcycle and small business with State Farm.
+State Farm is the largest national auto insurance company in the U.S. and is the top company in this year’s best auto insurance survey.
+State Farm scores well in various categories, including average premium, discounts, customer satisfaction and trustworthiness.
+Beyond auto insurance, you can insure your home, apartment, boat, motorcycle and small business with State Farm.

-Geico is available nationwide and ranked highly for its affordable rates, customer satisfaction, ease of service and renewals.
+Geico car insurance is available nationwide and ranked highly for its affordable rates, customer satisfaction, ease of service and renewals, making it No. 2 on our top 10 car insurance companies list.
 Geico’s mobile app allows users to access insurance ID cards, pay their premiums, contact roadside assistance and submit photos of a car after an accident.

-Travelers has been in the insurance business for 150 years and is one of the biggest insurance companies in the country, with coverage in all 50 states.
-Travelers’ customers are highly satisfied and are likely to recommend the company to others.
+Travelers, at No. 4 in the best auto insurance survey, has been in the business for 150 years and is one of the biggest insurance companies in the country, with coverage in all 50 states.
+Travelers’ customers are highly satisfied and will likely recommend the company to others.

 Nationwide is available across the U.S. except for Alaska, Hawaii, Louisiana and Massachusetts.
-Nationwide allows drivers to customize their policies, and its telematics program lets drivers earn discounts based on their safe driving habits, as well as standard discounts.
-The company offers coverage for RVs, ATVs, golf carts, snowmobiles, boats, motorcycles and scooters.
+Nationwide allows drivers to customize their policies, and its telematics program lets drivers earn discounts based on their safe driving habits and standard discounts.
+The company covers RVs, ATVs, golf carts, snowmobiles, boats, motorcycles and scooters.

-Erie sells insurance in Washington, D.C., and 12 states, it gets excellent reviews for customer satisfaction and policy offerings.
+Erie isn’t available everywhere, despite making our top 10 car insurance companies list — it sells insurance in Washington, D.C., and 12 states.
+Erie gets excellent reviews for customer satisfaction and policy offerings.
 It offers various car insurance coverages, including ATVs, boats, classic cars and golf carts.

-Progressive is ranked highly for customer satisfaction and discounts, although its average annual premiums cost more than many competitors.
+Progressive is ranked highly for customer satisfaction and discounts, although its average annual premiums cost more than many competitors on our best car insurance companies list.
 Progressive’s coverage is available in all states, and the company offers business auto insurance and policies for collector cars, motorcycles, RVs and boats.